 Director – Roger Corman, Screenplay – Robert Towne, Based on the Short Story Ligeia by Edgar Allan Poe, Producer – Pat Green, Photography – Arthur Grant, Music – Kenneth V. Jones, Special Effects – Ted Samuels, Makeup – George Blackler, Art Direction – Colin Southcott.
-Production Company – AIP
+Production Company – American International Pictures.

 Vincent Price (Verden Fell), Elizabeth Shepherd (Rowena Trevanian/Ligeia Fell), John Westbrook (Christopher Gough), Oliver Johnston (Henrick), Derek Francis (Lord Trevanian), Richard Vernon (Dr Vivian)